news-ai/NewsAI/blog/content/narrow-down-influencer-list.md

 author_twitter = "julie_panda"
 author_main_image = "https://cloud.githubusercontent.com/assets/7796312/20046865/94cee486-a47c-11e6-9ead-2075de3ca2cd.png"
 author_website = "http://ycp217.github.io/"
-author_description = "Julie recently graduated from New York University with a degree in Computer Science.
-She is the co-founder of NewsAI."
+author_description = "Julie graduated from New York University with a degree in Computer Science.
+She is the co-founder of NewsAI.
+She hails from the mystical land of California.
+On her free time, she thinks about the price changes of McNuggets and the best halal cart in her proximity."

 categories = ["Productivity"]
 series = ["Productivity"]
-tags = ["influencers", "Productivity"] seo_tags = "influencers, productivity hack, "
+tags = ["Influencers", "Productivity"] seo_tags = "influencers, productivity hack, "

 +++

 Everyone is an fashion influencer nowadays, but no two fashion influencers are created the same.
-Once you carefully curate a massive list of influencers whose style matches your brand's message, but working with a limited influencer budget, how do you know which influencer is generating content that is above-and-beyond the average?
+Once you carefully curate a massive list of influencers whose style matches your brand's message, and working on limited influencer budget, how do you know which influencer is generating content that is above-and-beyond the average?

 I started out with the assumption that an influencer with more followers should be getting more likes/comments on average, and you can generate a trend line based on a large enough sample size on what is the average number of likes/comments an influencer with X followers should be getting.

-How I did it:
-I generated a trend line with a fairly small sample of 47 fashion influencers of various follower count (20K - 750k) after collecting a day's (November 6th) worth of likes, comments, # of posts of all the influencers.
+How I did it: I generated a trend line with a fairly small sample of 47 fashion influencers of various follower count (20K - 750k) after collecting a day's (November 6th) worth of likes, comments, # of posts of all the influencers.
 After generating the graph, I sorted the influencers by those above the line and those below it.

 The Y-Axis is the # of Likes/# of posts.
 The X-Axis is the # of followers.

-If one influencer posts way more than another, then the total amount of likes would be skewed for the one that posts more, so I averaged daily # of likes with # of posts
+If one influencer posts way more than another, then the total amount of likes would be skewed for the one that posts more, so I averaged daily # of likes with # of posts.

 ![](https://cloud.githubusercontent.com/assets/7796312/20046865/94cee486-a47c-11e6-9ead-2075de3ca2cd.png)
 ![](https://cloud.githubusercontent.com/assets/7796312/20046676/6c67b36c-a47a-11e6-99cd-07126cd0f2b7.png)